pm4js/pm4js-core/DOCS.md

 * **downloadPerformanceDfg(analysisId)**: downloads the performance DFG object.
 * **uploadEventLogToCelonis(eventLog, dataPoolName)**: uploads an EventLog object, creating a new data pool with the specified name.

+## Object Centric Celonis Wrapper

+We offer a wrapper for the download/upload of object-centric analyses from Celonis.
+The wrapper is instantiated on top of a Celonis mapper object.

+**let celonisNDWrapper = new CelonisNDWrapper(celonisMapper);**

+The methods which are offered are:

+* **downloadDataModelFromCelonis(analysisId)**: forms an OCEL given all the process configurations.
+* **uploadOcelToCelonis(ocel, baseName)**: uploads an OCEL to Celonis.